PyMVPA/PyMVPA/doc/source/whoisusingit.rst

 Studies employing PyMVPA
 ========================

+* :ref:`Haxby et al., Neuron (2011) <HGC+11>`:
+  A Common, High-Dimensional Model of the Representational Space in Human Ventral Temporal Cortex.

+  `Data <http://data.pymvpa.org/datasets/haxby2011-hyper>` used for the analyses in the paper and `PyMVPA analysis script <https://github.com/HaxbyLab/paper-haxby2011-hyper>`__ are available

 * :ref:`Kaunitz et al., Frontiers in Perception Science (2011) <KKO+11>`:
   Intercepting the first pass: rapid categorization is suppressed for unseen stimuli.